 While Joseph may not have held any political interests, Stalin’s communist party certainly did.
 Stalin’s communist party believed that blacks, as members of an oppressed social group, would be key participants in the Communist revolution of the time.
 By demonstrating racial tolerance and progressive thinking, Soviet leaders were enhancing their country’s appeal to liberal-minded white and black intellectuals around the world.
 The aim was to secure sympathy for the Communist cause.

 Politics aside, Joseph found himself part of a group of African American expatriates who were encouraged by the Stalinist government in the 1930s to work in the Soviet Union building a society free of class and racism.
-And he tells a telling story with regards to the latter.
+And he tells a telling story with regard to the latter.
 The only experience of racism he ever experienced in the USSR was at the hands of fellow Americans, who were white, in a Moscow barbershop.
 Their white compatriots demanded that he and another African American leave.
 When Joseph relayed the request of the two gentlemen to the Russian barbers, the barbers insisted that the two white gentlemen had to leave, not even allowing the two men to wipe the shaving lather from their faces before being ejected (source: Blacks in the Soviet Union (excerpt) http://www.soviet-empire.com/ussr/viewtopic.php?t=37942)

 In October 1931 Joseph and Sadie, along with their compatriots, settled in the tiny village of Yangiyul, Uzbekistan.